agencyenterprise/agi-systemic-misalignment/README.md

 ## ⚠️ Ethics & Research Disclaimer

 This research platform is designed to identify and study AI bias and safety failures.
 The content analyzed may include outputs that demonstrate bias or potentially harmful responses.
-This research is conducted to improve AI safety and should not be interpreted as endorsing any biased viewpoints.
+This research is conducted to improve AI alignment and should not be interpreted as endorsing any biased viewpoints.

 ## 📄 License

-This research project is focused on AI safety analysis and bias detection in language models.
+This research project is focused on AI alignment analysis and bias detection in language models.

 ---